strata-org/jverify/docs/guide/src/immutable_types.md

 # Immutable types

 JVerify divides all types into two categories: mutable and immutable.
-Compared to immutable types, mutable ones have additional features:
+Compared to immutable types, mutable ones have these properties:
 - Can use reference equality `==`
 - Can occur in a modifies clause

-However, a restriction of mutable types is that they can not be instantiated in a pure context.
+- Can _not_ be instantiated in a pure context

-Pure code is easier to use, since it can be used in contracts.
-Similarly, immutable types are easier to use, since they can be instantiated in contracts.
+Immutable types are more reusable than mutable ones, since they can be instantiated in pure contexts.
 Mutable types are useful when they are used to improve performance.

-JVerify considers records to be immutable and classes to be mutable.
-An interface is immutable by default, but can be made mutable by annotating it with `@Modifiable`.
+Records are always immutable and classes are mutable with exceptions.
+Interfaces are immutable by default, but can be made mutable by annotating them with `@Modifiable`.

-A mutable type may inherit from an immutable one, which only means that the mutable type has a part that is immutable.
-An immutable type however can not inherit from a mutable one.
+A mutable type may inherit from an immutable one.
+This may sound strange, but it only means that the mutable type will have an immutable part.
+An immutable type can not inherit from a mutable one.

 Here is an example showing the rules for mutable types: